10 ways to manage your children with your chronic illness (MS)

-This is one thing that I struggled to do/didn’t do but it is needed, after all we have a chronic illness Whilst the boys were in hospital for 2 months, my mother-in-law cooked big meals for us to freeze and eat whenever we needed to.
+This is one thing that I struggled to do/didn’t do but it is needed, after all, we have a chronic illness Whilst the boys were in the hospital for 2 months, my mother-in-law cooked big meals for us to freeze and eat whenever we needed to.
 I was expressing at the time therefore, I ate HUGE portions, so her food was greatly appreciated.

 She also did our laundry.
-At the time I felt guilty for no doing it myself but it was clear that I was needed at the hospital with my boys.
+At the time I felt guilty for not doing it myself but it was clear that I was needed at the hospital with my boys.
 You may not feel that you need that but trust me, your body will thank you.

 Help can be in any form, it could be having a friend watch the twins while you sleep or shower.
 Have a schedule of when your friends and family can come and offer support, that way you can still maintain your independence without exhausting yourself unnecessarily.
 Find a balance that works for you.